telatin/microbiome-bioinformatics/_posts/2021-02-02-Metabarcoding-2.md

 image: assets/images/green-bact.jpg
 ---

+Yesterday we introduced the whole workflow to analyze 16S reads, and the powerful framework that Qiime2 introduced that:

+* ensures reproducibility with tightly controlled Conda environments
+* enforces descriptive commands (no short options, and self descriptive plug-in names)
+* introduces a new file package (the "artifact" [_sic_]) that propagates metadata and allows for type check
+* and more!

+Today we will complete our first tutorial adding a taxonomy classification using a classifier, and exploring the diversity of the samples with an _all-in-one_ Qiime plugin.

 ## Taxonomy

 A key step in our analysis, but also a step that is error prone and should be checked carefully,